xcart/xcart-docs/_pages/kb_en/general_setup/migration/migration-from-xcart4/step-2-migration-process.md

 Start by completing the following fields:
 - **Database name**: The name of your X-Cart 4 database.
-- **Database username**: The username of your MySQL account.
+- **Database username**: The username of its MySQL account.
-- **Database password**: The password of your MySQL account.
+- **Database password**: The password of its MySQL account.

-If this set of fields is not enough to set up a proper connection, use the **Advanced options** section (expands at the click of the respective button):
+If this set of fields is not enough to set up a proper connection, use the **Advanced options** section (expands by the click of the respective button):
    ![mw_3.png]({{site.baseurl}}/attachments/ref_Ah935naM/mw_3.png)

 In the **Advanced options** section, you can enter the following info:
 - **Host name** - the name of the host where your MySQL server is running;
 - **Port number** - the port number to use for the connection, for connections made using TCP/IP.
 The default port number is 3306;
-- **Socket** - MySQL Unix socket;
+- **Socket** - Unix' MySQL socket;
-- **Table prefix** - the table prefix used in your X-Cart 4 database (as was specified during X-Cart 4 installation).
-If you do not remember the table prefix that was used for your X-Cart 4 tables, you can look it up in the file `init.php` of your X-Cart 4.x installation (in X-Cart versions 4.5.3 and later, see the value of `XC_TBL_PREFIX`; in earlier versions - the value of `xcart_tbl_prefix`).
+- **Table prefix** - the table prefix used in your X-Cart 4 database (as was specified during X‑Cart 4 installation).
+If you do not remember the table prefix that was used for your X-Cart 4 tables, you can look it up in the file `init.php` of your X-Cart 4 installation (in X-Cart versions 4.5.3 and later, see the value of `XC_TBL_PREFIX`; in earlier versions - the value of `xcart_tbl_prefix`).
 The default table prefix for all X-Cart 4 versions is `xcart_`.

 After specifying the above details, define the following settings:
 ![mw_4.png]({{site.baseurl}}/attachments/ref_Ah935naM/mw_4.png)

-- **Encryption key** - your X-Cart 4 store's Blowfish key (the secret key needed for access to certain types of data stored in X-Cart 4 in encrypted form, such as user passwords).
+- **Encryption key** - your X-Cart 4 store's Blowfish key (the secret key needed to access certain types of data stored in encrypted form, such as user passwords).
 [More info about Blowfish key](http://help.x-cart.com/index.php?title=X-Cart:Blowfish#Blowfish_key_based_encryption_method "X-Cart 4 manual").
 - **Site URL** - the URL of your X-Cart 4 store;
 - **Site path** - this option represents where X-Cart 4 store is located on the server.
 Use it only when you have X-Cart 5 and X-Cart 4 on the same server.